Investigational mRNA Vaccine Induced Persistent Immune Response in Phase 1 Trial of Patients With Pancreatic Cancer

 The vaccine is infused into a person’s bloodstream.
 In some patients it can cause immune cells called dendritic cells to make the neoantigen proteins.
 And in some cases, the dendritic cells also train the rest of the immune system, including T cells, to recognize and attack tumor cells that express these same proteins.
 With the T cells on high alert to destroy cells bearing these proteins, the cancer may have a lower chance of returning.

-How are you working to make the cancer mRNA vaccines even more effective?
+How are you working to make the cancer mRNA vaccines more effective?

-In patients treated in the phase 1 study, we are continuing to examine if vaccine-induced T cells last in patients, and if these T cells could remain functional.
+In patients treated in the phase 1 study, we are continuing to examine if vaccine-induced T cells last and remain functional long-term and how these features associate with patient outcomes.

 This story was originally posted in July 2023 and has been updated.